Police and firefighters respond to an explosion rocking the California city of Palm Springs

 “The building just shook, and we go outside and there’s massive cloud smoke,” Tabrizi said.
 “Crazy explosion.
 It felt like a bomb went off. ...
 We went up to the scene, and we saw human remains.”

+Tabrizi added that the explosion didn't seem to him to come from a car.

-Palm Springs is a tony community in the desert about a two-hour drive west of Los Angeles, known for upscale resorts and a history of celebrity residents.
+Palm Springs is a tony community in the desert about a two-hour drive east of Los Angeles.
+Its known for upscale resorts and a history of celebrity residents.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.